mackimaow/kotlin-union/README.md

 ```

 With union-kotlin unions can be created and protected by type-checking and union values can be appropriately syntax-highlighted by linters (unlike values of dynamic).
 For control-flow and creating Union types, see the usage section below.
 Also see the *general rules of thumb* section for correct usage of this library.

-# kotlin-union

-This library adds Union Types to Kotlin that **supports external declarations for typescript unions** in KotlinJS.
-This library has **multiplatform support**; it may be used in Kotlin JVM and Kotlin Native.

-Kotlin Unions is not a feature not part of the language currently.
-This library supports creating kotlin unions types to match union types described in typescript (that is, literals, and external JS objects).
-Although other unions-like structures are very nicely implemented through sealed interfaces and classes, they cannot support unwrapping into JavaScript objects, making them a poor candidate for external declarations in KotlinJS.

-The implementation posed here is used to solve externally declared unions while also providing implementations for other multiplatform types (Kotlin JVM and Kotlin Native).

-Union types would not be useful if they did not have nice control flow features along with them.
-That's why this implementation has operators such 'morph' that is a unique but useful control flow that is close to Kotlin's 'when' statement/expression.

 # Using In Your Projects